-- (1) Uses permitted by Special Exception only when such is a secondary use in conjunction with a commercial use and when such use comprises less than 50% of the square footage of the structure. - (2) Dwellings at street level require a Special Exception.
-Minimum Floor area for any dwelling unit shall be 600square feet.
+- (1) Uses permitted by Special Exception only when such is a secondary use in conjunction with a commercial use and when such use comprises less than 50% of the square footage of the structure. - (2) Dwellings at street level require a Special Exception. - (3) Minimum Floor area for any dwelling unit shall be -450 square feet for a one-bedroom dwelling unit.
+Units with two bedrooms or more require an additional 120 sq ft per additional bedroom.